takumishibaike/takumishibaike.github.io/_pages/teaching.md

 redirect_from:
 ---

-I encourange my students to discover the usefulness of social scientific theories and methods and use them to challenge inherited assumptions.
+My goal is to help students develop their intellectual skills to identify important problems in the world.
 I am committed to creating a classroom environment where all students feel safe to share their thoughts and opinions.

 ## Courses